-The Council has submitted a claim in the High Court for the payment of Compound Interest in relation to a VAT Claim which was paid by HMRC with Simple Interest in 2009.
+The Council submitted a claim in the High Court for the payment of Compound Interest in relation to a VAT Claim which was paid by HMRC with Simple Interest in 2009.
 The High Court claim was made in March 2010 and now stands with a number of other similar claims, behind the lead case involving Littlewoods.
-A number of questions relating to this lead case have recently been referred to the European Court of Justice and we now await a hearing and judgement in that case.
-Resolution of this issue may not be forthcoming for another 12-24 months.
+Although this lead case was decided in favour of Littlewoods (following referral of some matters to the European Court of Justice), HMRC has received permission to appeal the case to the Court of Appeal.
+HMRC will also apply for claims such as that made by the Council to continue to be stayed pending the final determination of the Littlewoods litigation.
+Therefore, this issue may not be finalised for another 12-18 months.